OpenMAQS/openmaqs-dotnet/docs/MAQS_8/Introduction.md

 # <img src="resources/maqslogo.ico" height="32" width="32"> MAQS

 ## Introduction to MAQS
-MAQS stands for Cognizant Softvision's automation quick start.
+MAQS stands for MAQS's automation quick start.

 It …
  - is a modular test automation framework